Ewicks/advanced-banking-system-proj-3/README.md

 1. Vist this [website](https://coinmarketcap.com/api/)

-2. select 'get your api-key'
+2. Select 'get your api-key'

 3. Fill in details to create your account